vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 Here is an overview of the steps we will take to create this dashboard:

-1. **Create a variable for the selected room.** This variable will let us keep track of the currently selected room.
+1. **Create a variable for the selected room.** This variable holds the email address of the currently selected room.
-1. **Add an MS Graph data source to get the list of rooms.**
+1. **Add an MS Graph data source to get the list of rooms.** This data source gets a list rooms, in the form of an email address.
-1. **Add an MS Graph data source to get the events of a room.**
+1. **Add an MS Graph data source to get the events of a room.** This data source gets the events of the currently selected room, using our variable.
-1. **Create a list control that lets the user select a room.**
+1. **Create a list control that lets the user select a room.** This list control updates our variable when the user clicks on it.
 1. **Create a table control that displays the events of the selected room.**
-1. **Add a text control to indicate the currently selected room.**
+1. **Add a text control that displays the currently selected room.**

 To learn the basics of using the MS Graph API in Peakboard, see [this article]({% post_url 2023-06-09-MS-Graph-API-Understand-the-basis-and-get-started %}).